Destination: Kuwait City

 - Iraqis often recite the narrative that Kuwait was historically part of Iraq (as Mesopotamia and as part of the Ottoman province of Basra) and had been artificially created as a British puppet state with imposed borders intended to restrict Iraq’s access to the coastline.
 This is one means of justifying the intervention.

 - Kuwait were ill-prepared to put up any sort of resistance themselves.
 There was no perceived need to invest heavily in national defence at that time, even with high standards of living.
 Saddam Hussein could essentially walk right in through an open door, and then keep on walking (towards Saudi Arabia).
-All the seized assets and strategic access to the Arabian Gulf were very enticing prizes indeed.
+All the seized assets and strategic access to the Arabian Gulf were enticing prizes.

-- The rumour mill circulated notions that Kuwaitis were growing increasingly dissatisfied with their leadership under their Emir, Jaber Al-Ahmad Al-Jaber Al-Sabah.
-Iraq may have been convinced that many Kuwaitis would welcome a ‘liberation’ of sorts; which turned out not to be the case.
+- The rumour mill circulated notions that Kuwaitis were growing increasingly dissatisfied with state control and their leadership under their Emir, Jaber Al-Ahmad Al-Jaber Al-Sabah who had just established a contested national assembly in 1990 after four years of a dissolved parliament that triggered a political crisis.
+Iraq may have been convinced that many Kuwaitis would welcome a ‘liberation’ of sorts; which turned out very much not to be the case.

 Iraqi Brutality vs. Kuwaiti Resistance